-On 8 November 2016, the prime minister of India – Narendra Modi – announced the demonetisation of all ₹500 and ₹1,000 banknotes of the Mahatma Gandhi series.
-The government asserted that this would cut down the use of counterfeit cash, which funds illegal activities.
+The government asserted that the demonetisation would cut down the use of counterfeit cash, which funds illegal activities.
 As a result of this sudden announcement, there were sustained cash shortages causing a widespread slowdown in the Indian economy.
-The BSE SENSEX (Indian Stock Exchange) fell by a substantial 6 percent following the announcement.
+The Indian Stock Exchange fell by 6%.
 In addition, the people looking to exchange their old notes to the newly issued ₹500 and ₹2000 banknotes had to wait in lengthy lines.
-Absolute chaos.
-People argued that the demonetisation was poorly executed, and was linked to several riots in some places across India.
-However, by late August 2017, 99% of the banned currency was collected by banks.
+People argued that the demonetisation was poorly executed, and was linked to several riots across India.
+By late August 2017, 99% of the banned currency was collected by banks.
 But how did the demonetisation affect the Indian economy?

 Primarily, the most important success of the demonetisation has been that it has aided the Indian government in tracking black money.
-Large volumes of black money were kept secret by tax evaders and demonetisation has been effective to uncover the unaccounted cash.
-Estimates made by RBI indicated that more than 3 lakh crores (approximately 160,000 US Dollars) worth of black money has been deposited into bank accounts around India.
+Large volumes of black money were kept secret by tax evaders and demonetisation has been effective in uncovering the unaccounted cash.
+Estimates made by RBI indicated that approximately 160,000 US dollars worth of black money has been deposited into bank accounts around India.

-The large sums of black money in India, overall, had a net negative impact on the economy.
+The large sums of black money in India had a net negative impact on the economy.
 It created a dual economy – “The existence of two separate economic sectors within one country, divided by different levels of development, technology, and different patterns of demand.”
-This unreported for an economy, where huge volumes of transactions were taking place, made it a struggle for the government to accurately analyse and create correct policies.
-Vital macroeconomic factors such as saving/income ratio and factor income levels were not precise.
+This unreported economy, where huge volumes of transactions were taking place, made it difficult for the government to create and analyse the effectiveness of their policies.
+Vital macroeconomic factors such as saving-to-income ratio and factor income levels were not accurate.
 As a result, estimates of economic development reports in India, to some extent, were guesswork.
-Demonetisation helped: to limit the use of black money, to shrink the dual economy and to aid the government in formulating policies to benefit the economy.
+Demonetisation helped by limiting the use of black money, shrinking the dual economy and aiding the government in formulating correct policies.

 However, Indian Express stated, “…if you consider inflation and GDP growth rate, education budget may come down to lower than the last year allocation (as % of GDP).
-Even after this increased allocation, education sector budget remains far from 6 percent of the GDP, which is desired by the education sector.”
-So time will only tell whether the increase in government spending on the education sector will be a useful investment.
+Even after this increased allocation, education sector budget remains far from the recommended 6% of GDP.”
+Time will only tell whether the increase in government spending on the education sector will be a useful investment.

-Income inequality between the rich and poor in India has always been a pressing issue.
-Oxfam stated that “Richest 1% own 58% of total wealth in India.”
+Income inequality in India has always been a pressing issue.
+According to Oxfam, the “the richest 1% own 58% of total wealth in India.”

-However, with an increase in government expenditure in the economy the “per capita gross national disposable income of Rs 118,395 compared to the per capita gross domestic product of Rs 116,888, indicates a silver lining.”
+However, with an increase in government expenditure in the economy the per capita gross national disposable income of Rs 118,395 compared to the per capita gross domestic product of Rs 116,888, indicates a silver lining.
 Even though the demonetisation didn’t have a direct effect on income equality, indirectly it had a spill-on effect.
-Improving the gap between the rich and poor.